amanrai31/JavaScript/02ObjFunc/README.md

 #### "this" in f/n and methods

-- In an object method(f/n), this refers to the object(in which that f/n is decleared).
+- In an object method(f/n), this refers to the object(in which that f/n is declared).
 - Alone, this refers to the global object.
-- In a function(in normal f/n decleared outside of any object), this refers to the global object.
+- In a function(in normal f/n declared outside of any object), this refers to the global object.
 - In a function, in strict mode, this is undefined.
 - In an event, this refers to the element that received the event.
 - Methods like call(), apply(), and bind() can refer this to any object.